KasperskyLab/Kaspresso/docs/Issues/Found_an_issue.md

 ```

 ### Template for enhancements
-If you have an idea of a new enhancement you can (create new issue)[https://github.com/KasperskyLab/Kaspresso/issues/new/choose].
+If you have an idea of a new enhancement you can [create new issue](https://github.com/KasperskyLab/Kaspresso/issues/new/choose).
 Enter a title and provide a description in the input fields.
 We will be very grateful if you use this template:

 ```text
 Description: